What is COVID Alert Malta?

 Android continues to prohibit access to any apps that do not have the user’s permission to use Android device location, even when the device’s location is enabled.

-To make it clearer that Google does not collect location data when turning on Exposure Notifications, Android is pursuing an update to decouple the Bluetooth scanning for Exposure Notifications from the device location setting in the upcoming Beta 3 release of Android 11.
+To make it clearer that Google does not collect location data when turning on Exposure Notifications, Android is pursuing an update to decouple the Bluetooth scanning for Exposure Notifications from the device location setting in Android 11.

 Cross-border data exchange is a term that outlines the exchange of exposure notification keys between the contact tracing apps of countries within the European Union (EU) and European Economic Area (EEA).
 It ensures that you receive notification of potential exposure to COVID-19 not only when you have come into close contact with infected users of COVID Alert Malta but also infected users of other authorised COVID-19 mobile applications when travelling abroad or even whilst in Malta.
 Thus, the user of the COVID Malta Alert app can be notified of a close contact with an infected person regardless which Member State contact tracing app is being used.

 Why has ‘Cross-border Data Exchange’ been set up?

 In an effort to reduce the spread of COVID-19 within their communities, a number of EU Member States and EEA countries have implemented proximity tracing applications.
 The European Commission has set up a digital infrastructure, the European Federation Gateway Service (EFGS), which is a common server that makes it possible to exchange data between the COVID-19 apps back ends of the various participating countries.

 Who manages the European Federation Gateway Service (EFGS)?